avocadolau/Platformer2D/README.md

 Developed by Laura Isidro and Sofia Liles
 This is an improved assignment for a class project, new and improved features include:

--Enimies
+-Enemies
 -Checkpoint
 -Improved intro screen
 -Load/Save
 -Defeat enemies

 ## Assets